What You Need to Know About Contractor All Risk Insurance in Malaysia

 Prepare your project information pack.
 Insurers will need the construction contract, project description, site layout, construction methodology, project timeline, contractor's profile (CIDB grade, experience, past projects), and claims history.
 The more complete and professional this pack, the better your chances of competitive pricing.

 Engage a specialist insurance intermediary.
 Construction insurance is a specialist field.
 A general insurance agent who primarily handles motor and fire policies may not understand the nuances of CAR wordings, special clauses, or how to negotiate extensions.
-Work with a broker or agent experienced in engineering and construction insurance.
+Work with an insurance intermediary or agent experienced in engineering and construction insurance.

 Request and compare quotations.
 Get quotes from at least three insurers through your intermediary.
 Compare not just the premium, but the policy wording, deductible levels, exclusions, and any special conditions or warranties imposed.
 The cheapest policy isn't always the best if it comes with restrictive conditions.